sopra-fs22-group-07/client/README.md

 # SoPra FS22 - Group 07 - Date Against Humanity - Server

-## Introduction: Date against humanity
+## Introduction: Date Against Humanity
 Date against humanity helps you meet people with the same sense of humour and allows you to network with others in a fun way.

-The core principle is simple and based on Cards Against Humanity (https://www.cardsagainsthumanity.com/).
+The core principle is simple and based on [Cards Against Humanity](https://www.cardsagainsthumanity.com/).
 Each User gets to choose a Black Card every 24 hours which then gets displayed in their profile.
 The Black Cards have some text with a gap.
 Next to the Black Cards each user also gets a fixed number of White Cards whenever a new Black Card is chosen.
 The White Cards have some short text or phrase which gets used to fill in the gaps in the Black Cards in a funny or witty way.